Nmap — The Network Mapper

 Sometimes we might fail to find any open TCP ports, or the ports we found open might not be vulnerable.
 In this cases, we can scan for UDP ports.
 Nmap will carry out a UDP scan when provided with the -sU flag, to use this feature you need to run Nmap as a privileged user.
 Due to the nature of UDP, this scan can take considerably longer than a TCP scan.

-sudo nmap <TARGET> -sU
+$ sudo nmap 10.10.10.18 -sU

 Specifying ports